sanjapatil/GitDemo/README.md

 # GitDemo
-I am using git for thr second time revert test
+I am using git for thr second time changing on github revert test